- The Meaning of kadomatsu decorations.

 - The meaning of each part of the kadomatsu.

 - Why are there two different cuts to the kadomatsu bamboo?

 - Here are some other traditions of the Japanese New Year’s holidays:

 Kadomatsu in the Japanese language includes the character of the pine tree (matsu: 松), so pine is the principal plant used in the decoration.
-From ancient times, the pine tree has had special meaning to Japanese people.
-We believe the tree is a place where the sprits of the deities live.
+From ancient times, the pine tree has had special meaning to Japanese people: they believe the tree is a place where the spirits of the deities live.
 Even though the bamboo looks important, the pine tree is essential to the decoration.

 Bamboo are the most appealing in the decoration.
-Bamboo started being associated with Kadomatsu during the Samurai society period.
-It is said that the people believed bamboo is suitable to wish away the troubles of life, because it always grows straight towards sky.
+Bamboo started being associated with kadomatsu during the samurai society period.
+It is said that the people believed bamboo is suitable to wish the troubles of life away, because it always grows straight towards the sky.

-The time to take them down is slightly different depending on the area, but please keep decorating with it until January 7th.
+The time to take them down is slightly different depending on the area, but please keep it as a decoration until January 7th.
 Toshigami-sama is believed to stay at your house until January 7th, so it will be impolite to take it down any earlier than that.

-During the Year end and New Year’s holidays, various types of Kadomatsu decorations can be seen in Japan.
+During the Year end and New Year’s holidays, various types of kadomatsu decorations can be seen in Japan.
 The major difference is the cut-edge of the bamboo.
-One style is the horizontally cut, this is the original.
+One style is horizontally cut, this is the original.

-Another is an oblique cut, much like being slashed with a sword.
-This style is said to have been started by the first Tokugawa Shogunate.
-When he lost a battle during his career, he slashed bamboo instead of his rival, and wished for a win in his next battle.
+The other one is an oblique cut, much like being slashed with a sword.
+This style is said to have been started by the first Tokugawa Shogun.
+When he lost a battle during his career, he slashed the bamboo instead of his rival, and wished for a win in his next battle.